Gerry George: Academic career

 At Imperial College Business School, he was the founding director of Gandhi Centre for Inclusive Innovation at Imperial College London.
-The Centre was launched in December 2007 at Mumbai to facilitate research, technology and educational partnerships between Imperial College and Indian organisations and businesses.
+The centre was launched in December 2007 at Mumbai to facilitate research, technology and educational partnerships between Imperial College and Indian organisations and businesses.
 He helped launch the BML Munjal University and serves on its Board of Governors.
 He retains the position of visiting professor at the innovation and entrepreneurship group at Imperial College Business School.

 George was also the Academic Director of the London Stock Exchange's Elite Programme to promote British growth entrepreneurs to scale up their businesses.
 The programme was launched by Minister of State for Skills and Enterprise, Matt Hancock MP.
 In 2010, he was awarded a prestigious Professorial Fellowship by the UK's Economic and Social Research Council for his research on low cost innovation and inclusive growth.
-From 2007 - 2009, he was an Innovation Fellow of the Advanced Institute of Management Research.
+From 2007 to 2009, he was an Innovation Fellow of the Advanced Institute of Management Research.
 He conducts executive development programmes on innovation.
-For his work in India and Africa on inclusive innovation, he was conferred the honorary title of Fellow of the City & Guilds of London Institute in 2015.
+For his work in India and Africa on inclusive innovation, he was conferred the honorary title of fellow of the City and Guilds of London Institute in 2015.
 He was awarded honorary doctorate in economic sciences for outstanding scientific achievements in the fields of strategy, innovation and entrepreneurship by the University of St. Gallen, Switzerland.